Sunday, March 27, 2022

 No one has need, on this account, to stand idle in their vineyard.
 The peacemakers cannot: they are even laboring in it, and, as an instrument in God's hand, preparing the ground for the Master's use, or sowing the seed of the kingdom, or watering what is already sown, if God may give the increase.

-He is implored to exhort them to stir up the gifts of God which is in them.
+He is implored to exhort them to stir up the gifts of God which are in them.

 (Adapted from a sermon, ‘Peacemakers of God,’ by John Wesley)